-Following the literature on international business cycles \citep{Kose03,Kose10,Francis12,KauSch12} we consider a multi-country macroeconomic dataset to investigate the business shock transmission effects across different countries.
-We apply the proposed Bayesian nonparametric model to the dataset and, following \cite{DiebYilm15}, extract a network of macroeconomic linkages.
-Our model allows us: (i) to study the shock transmission mechanism at different lags; (ii) to identify the most relevant linkages between countries; (iii) to cluster the linkages into different levels of intensity.
+Following the literature on international business cycles we consider a multi-country macroeconomic dataset \citep[e.g., see][]{Kose03,Francis12,KauSch12} and extract a network of linkages between the cycles of the OECD countries, by applying BNP-Lasso VAR.

-We consider the quarterly GDP growth rate (logarithmic first differences) for OECD countries from the first quarter of 1961 to the second quarter of 2015, for a total of $T=215$ observations.
-Due to missing values in some of the GDP series, we choose a subset of high industrialised OECD countries and focus on two big macroareas: \begin{itemize} \item Rest of the World: Australia, Canada, Japan, Mexico, South Africa, Turkey, United States; \item Europe: Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Iceland, Italy, Luxembourg, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, United Kingdom; \end{itemize}
+We consider the quarterly GDP growth rate (logarithmic first differences) from 1961:Q1 to 2015:Q2, for a total of $T=215$ observations.
+Due to missing values in some series, we choose a subset of high industrialised countries: Rest of the World (Australia, Canada, Japan, Mexico, South Africa, Turkey, United States) and Europe (Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Iceland, Italy, Luxembourg, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, United Kingdom).

-We apply a VAR($4$) with the prior setting of Section \ref{sVAR} and run the Gibbs sampling described in Section \ref{CompDet}.
-The posterior probability of a macroeconomic linkage is $0.13$, which provides evidence of sparsity in the network and indicates that a small proportion of linkages is responsible for shocks transmission between countries.
+The posterior probability of a macroeconomic linkage is $0.13$, which provides evidence of sparsity in the network and indicates that a small proportion of linkages is responsible for connectedness in business cycle risk.
 The posterior number of clusters and the co-clustering matrix (see Supplementary Material) reveals the existence of three levels of linkage intensity, customarily called ``negative'', ``positive'' and ``strong positive''.
-Figure \ref{graph_OECD_Lag} draws the weighted (or coloured) networks at different time lags.
-The blue edges represent negative weights, while the red ones represent positive weights.
-In each coloured graph, the nodes represent the $m$ variables of the VAR model, and a clockwise-oriented edge from node $j$ to node $i$ represents a non-null coefficient for the variable $y_{j,t-1}$ in the $i$-th equation of the VAR.
-In a multi-layer graph representation, each intensity level (or edge colour) identifies the set of nodes and edges belonging to a specific layer.
+Fig. \ref{graph_OECD_Lag} draws the coloured networks at different time lags with negative (blue) and positive (red) weights.
+In a multilayer graph, each intensity level (or edge colour) identifies the set of nodes and edges belonging to a specific layer.
 The network connectivity and nodes centrality can be investigated either at the global level, or for each single layer.